apolkingg8/angular-style-guild-zhTW/README.md

   - Keep a flat folder structure as long as possible.
 When you get to 7+ files, begin considering separation.

     *Why?*: Nobody wants to search 7 levels of folders to find a file.
-Think about menus on web sites ¡K anything deeper than 2 should take serious consideration.
+Think about menus on web sites â€¦ anything deeper than 2 should take serious consideration.
 In a folder structure there is no hard and fast number rule, but when a folder has 7-10 files, that may be time to create subfolders.
 Base it on your comfort level.
 Use a flatter structure until there is an obvious value (to help the rest of LIFT) in creating a new folder.

 ### T-DRY (Try to Stick to DRY)
 ###### [Style [Y144](#style-y144)]

   - Be DRY, but don't go nuts and sacrifice readability.

     *Why?*: Being DRY is important, but not crucial if it sacrifices the others in LIFT, which is why I call it T-DRY.
-I don¡¦t want to type session-view.html for a view because, well, it¡¦s obviously a view.
+I donâ€™t want to type session-view.html for a view because, well, itâ€™s obviously a view.
 If it is not obvious or by convention, then I name it.

 **[Back to top](#table-of-contents)**